-SCHEDULE: Activities related to this project began in 2006 and will continue through 2014.
+SCHEDULE: Activities related to this project began in 2006 and continue through 2012.

 ALLOCATIONS IN PARTIAL ACTION PLAN: In September 2005, \$10,420,000 was allocated in PAP 10 for this activity.
-In June 2009, the authorization was reduced by \$1M to \$9,420,000.
+In September 2010 a Partial Action Plan amendment reduced the allocation for this project from \$10,420,000 to \$9,420,000.

-PROJECT AREA--The project proposes east-west access improvements and enhancements to existing open spaces at Peck Slip in the South Street Seaport area; Catherine Slip and Montgomery Slip in Chinatown and Rutgers Slip in Lower East Side.
+PROJECT AREA--The project proposes east-west access improvements and enhancements to existing open spaces at Peck Slip in the South Street Seaport area: Catherine Slip and Montgomery Slip in Chinatown and Rutgers Slip in Lower East Side.
 North-south access improvements are made south of East River Park to the upland portion of Pier 42.

 No updates to report on Performance Measures this quarter.
 EAST RIVER WATERFRONT ACCESS--LMDC in coordination with the City of New York has proposed to a Partial Action Plan amendment which will move \$1,000,000 from this activity to Fulton Corridor Open Spaces; specifically East River Connector has been removed from the project plan.
 This amendment was put out for public comment on March 23, 2010.
 Comments on the Amendment are due on April 21, 2010.
 LMDC received one comment from Community Board 3, Manhattan.
-A draft response has been written and once it is approved we will submit it to HUD for approval.
+A response to the public comment was issued and HUD has approved the reduction in the agreement.
+Work is expected to begin Catherine, Montgomery and Rutgers Slips in the 4th Quarter, 2010.